1st workshop about High-Performance e-Science

 • Iacopo Colonnelli, Assistant Professor, Department of Computer Science Department, University of Turin, Italy

-• Paula Olaya, Graduate Research Assistant, Department of Electrical Engineering and Computer Science, University of Tennessee, Knoxville
+• Paula Olaya, Graduate Research Assistant, Department of Electrical Engineering and Computer Science, University of Tennessee, Knoxville, TN-USA

 • Barbara Cantalupo (University of Turin, Italy)